maorseg/Webdriver.io-with-mocha-and-chai/README.md

 # Webdriver.io-with-mocha-and-chai
-E2E webpage automation testing with Webdriver.io,mocha and chai
+My own E2E webpage automation testing project example with Webdriver.io,mocha and chai automation frameworks Quick setup:
 1) Extract the rar file to any location on your computer
 2) Go into the extracted folder 'webdriverio-test' and run in the terminal 'npm install' to install all project dependencies (see  package.json file)
 3) Type in the terminal 'npm test' to start running the tests